 - Should not have claimed the Lifetime Learning Tax Credit or AOTC in 2017

-The next set of conditions relate to who paid for the tuition.
+The next set of conditions is related to who paid for the tuition.
 According to the IRS, the following individuals are eligible to claim education tax deductions if they’re:

 - A student who paid for their education themselves